-The roses are blooming well despite the sometimes wild winds, heat & heavy rain and continue to provide a wonderful display for visitors to enjoy.
+The roses are still blooming well despite the sometimes wild winds, heat & only occasional rain and continue to provide wonderful photo opportunities for visitors to enjoy.

 The Victoria State Rose Garden Supporters group started 25 years ago on 21st February 1993

 On Wednesday 21st February the VSRG supporters and Parks Rangers celebrated 25 years of the supporters working in the garden.
 Everyone shared in a morning tea and lots of reminiscences.